polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 If you experience an problem with the Borwse page, don't hesitate to let us know by using the "Feedback" option on the right side of the page!

 <div style="height:300px"></div>

+## Polyrhythm Example Page

+The corpus examples have been encoded with the texture divided into two contrasting rhythmic groups, and users can interact with the examples using a set of options available on each example page accessed through the <a href="https://polyrhythm.humdrum.org/browse/">Browse</a> page.
+Composite rhythms can be obtained for the full texture ("composite" option), coinciding events across parts ("coincidence" option), or for a combination of parts ("group" option renders Group A and Group B composite rhythms).
+Coincidence rhythm can ve viewed below the score or without the score ("analysis only" option).
+Groups can be colored on the score ("group color" option for Group A and Group B events, and "mark" option for coincidence events) and in the composite rhythm ("comp. color" option).
+Coincidence events are colored in green, Group A events are colored in red, and Group B events are colored in blue.
+The number of events in each composite rhythm can be viewed on the left side of the composite rhythm with the "event counts" option.

+For examples of how the tool is applied to examples from the corpus, see: Poudrier, È. & Sapp, C. S. (2022).
+Polyrhythm analysis using the <i>composite</i> tool.
+In <i>International Conference on Digital Libraries for Musicology,July 28, 2022, Prague, Czech Republic</i>.
+ACM, New York, NY, USA (available on the <a href="https://polyrhythm.humdrum.org/publications">Publications</a> page).